-ANSWER: Defendant Mohammed denies the allegations contained in this paragraph to the extent those allegations are directed to him and lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.
+ANSWER: Defendant Mohammed lacks sufficient information upon which to form a belief as to the truth of the allegations contained in this paragraph.

 79. At all relevant times, police officers were trained at the Chicago Police Academy not to break the code of silence.
 Officers were instructed that "Blue is Blue.
 You stick together.
 If something occurs on the street that you don't think is proper, you go with the flow.
 And after that situation, if you have an issue with that officer or what happened, you can confront them.
 If you don't feel comfortable working with them anymore, you can go to the watch commander and request a new partner.
 But you never break the code of silence."